jcutrell/til/readme.md

 ## 02/03/2016
 - CSS filters are actually shortcuts to commonly used SVG filters (which allows for much easier syntax, but less flexibility)

+## 02/05/2016
+- `this` in JavaScript is dependent not on the function itself, but rather on the context of the call-site of that function